Consensus and Flocking under Communication Failures for a Class of Cucker-Smale Systems: Introduction

-The second step is the explicit construction of time-varying Lyapunov functions for \eqref{eq:Intro_CS} in the spirit of \cite{MazencMalisoff}, obtained by combining the variance bilinear form and the persistence conditions \eqref{eq:Intro_PE}.
-We show that these functionals are strictly-dissipative on a family of finite time intervals whose upper-bounds can go to infinity, which allows us to recover exponential convergence rates towards consensus for a first-order variant of \eqref{eq:Intro_CS} (see Theorem \ref{thm:Consensus} below) as well as a quantitative flocking formation result for the second-order system proper (see Theorem \ref{thm:Flocking} below).
-While it is known that asymptotic consensus can be recovered in non-oriented first-order systems under mere infinite-time average connectivity assumptions -- e.g. when $\tau = +\infty$ and $\mu$ is non-constant and vanishing at infinity -- (see e.g. \cite{Hendrickx2012,Moreau2005} and other works in the literature), the corresponding convergence results are inherently non-quantitative.
-Additionaly in \cite{Manfredi2016}, it is proven that quantitative integral connectivity conditions in the spirit of \eqref{eq:Intro_PE} are in fact \textit{necessary} for the formation of exponential consensus in first-order multi-agent systems.
-This along with the seminal contributions of \cite{HaLiu} point towards the idea that asymptotic flocking formation seems unlikely in the absence of a strictly dissipative underlying Lyapunov structure supported by a quantitative persistence assumption.
-Observe that both quantitative and non-quantitative variants of \eqref{eq:Intro_PE} have already been considered is the literature devoted to first-order time-varying interaction topologies (see e.g. \cite{BeardRen,Blondel2005,Manfredi2016,Moreau2005,Hendrickx2012,Tang2020}).
-However to the best of our knowledge, this article is the first one to formulate a persistence condition in terms of positive-definiteness of the averaged graph-Laplacian associated to the communication weights with respect to the variance bilinear form, and to leverage this condition to perform a strict Lyapunov design for general time-continuous non-linear systems.
+Our second contribution is the explicit construction of time-varying trajectory-based Lyapunov functions in the spirit of \cite{MazencMalisoff} for \eqref{eq:Intro_CS}, obtained by combining the variance bilinear form and the persistence conditions \eqref{eq:Intro_PE}.
+We show that these functionals are strictly dissipative on a family of finite time intervals whose upper-bounds can be chosen to be arbitrarily large, which allows us to recover the non-uniform exponential convergence towards consensus for a first-order variant of \eqref{eq:Intro_CS} (see Theorem \ref{thm:Consensus} below) as well as the non-uniform exponential formation of flocking for the second-order system proper (see Theorem \ref{thm:Flocking} below).
+While it is known that asymptotic consensus can be recovered in directed first-order systems under mere infinite-time average connectivity assumptions -- e.g. when $\tau = +\infty$ and $\mu$ is non-constant and possibly vanishing at infinity -- (see e.g. \cite{Hendrickx2012,Moreau2005} and other works in the literature), the corresponding convergence results are inherently non-quantitative.
+Reciprocally in \cite{Manfredi2016}, it is proven that quantitative connectivity conditions in the spirit of \eqref{eq:Intro_PE} are in fact \textit{necessary} for the formation of exponential consensus in first-order multi-agent systems.
+This fact along with the seminal contributions of \cite{Carrillo2010,HaLiu} suggests that asymptotic flocking formation seems unlikely in the absence of a strictly dissipative structure, supported by some form of quantitative connectivity conditions on the underlying interaction topology.